County appoints third commissioner to housing and redevelopment in six months

 Commissioners Deb Hadcock and Ron Rossknecht were appointed to the commission by the board.
 Little Bear will finish a one-year term.

-Little Bear said she grew up in Pennington County and know how important the commission is since members of her family have utilized the programs.
+Little Bear said she grew up in Pennington County and knows how important the commission is since members of her family have utilized the programs.

 Commission chair Gary Drewes wrote in his recommendation that Little Bear would be “exceptional” in the position with her passion and experience.
 Little Bear has experience in real estate and served as executive director for the Teton Coalition.